PCC includes many different tools and features to help your practice make sure a patient’s medical information is protected.

 Uncheck the “Include on Patient Reports” box to make this lab “locked” by default.

-For more help with configuring lab orders, read the Lab Configuration article on learn.pcc.com.
+For more help on configuring lab orders, read the Lab Configuration article on learn.pcc.com.

 For all other types of orders, such as medical tests or referrals, you will use the Protocol Configuration tool to make them private by default.